magento/devdocs/src/guides/v2.3/graphql/index.md

 The `graphql-ce` Community Engineering repository has been archived.
 Development for Magento 2.3.5 will be limited to bug fixes.

-For the 2.4 release, Magento teams are working towards completing GraphQL coverage for Business to Consumer (B2C) uses cases, with emphasis on the following:
+For the 2.4 release, Magento teams are working toward completing GraphQL coverage for Business to Consumer (B2C) uses cases, with emphasis on the following:

 *  Order history for logged in customers
 *  Reorders